JSArrakis/kaleidoscope/docs/index.md

 ## The core problem

 Modern personal media libraries are vast and diverse, but this abundance often works against the viewer.
-Random playback tends to feel disjointed and unsatisfying, while manual browsing can lead to choice paralysis—especially when someone only has a vague sense of what they want to watch.
+Random playback tends to feel disjointed and unsatisfying, while manual browsing can lead to choice paralysis - especially when someone only has a vague sense of what they want to watch.
 The result is wasted time, indecision, and a tendency to fall back on the same familiar titles.

 In contrast, television in the 90s and 2000s offered a very different experience.
 With limited options at any given time, viewers simply accepted what was 'on'.
 This structure - programming blocks, scheduled rotations, and the lack of constant choice - often led to surprising discoveries and a more relaxed kind of enjoyment.
 Paradoxically, less control created more satisfaction by removing the burden of endless decision-making.